silverstripe/cwp/docs/en/content_administration/taxonomy.md

 # Taxonomy

 The taxonomy module allows you to create heirarchical sets of tags that you can apply to content within your site.
-This can allow users to find relevant content more easily.
+This allows users to find relevant content more easily.

 Documentation on managing taxonomy terms is available in the [taxonomies module](../../../taxonomy/en).